sirleech/OKF-Documentation-Software/README.md

-# OKF Documentation
+# OKF Documentation for Software

-OKF Spec
+Use the OKF Spec to setup the OKF documentation https://github.com/GoogleCloudPlatform/knowledge-catalog/blob/main/okf/SPEC.md
-https://github.com/GoogleCloudPlatform/knowledge-catalog/blob/main/okf/SPEC.md

 This repository contains structured project documentation organized by domain.
 Each top-level folder covers a distinct area of the software lifecycle.